awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

 - [vue-storefront ★1428](https://github.com/DivanteLtd/vue-storefront) - Vue.js Storefront - PWA for eCommerce.
 100% offline, platform agnostic, headless, Magento2 supported.
 - [fd-vue ★7](https://github.com/freedomotic/fd-vue-webapp) - Vue.js client for an IoT framework
 - [wildfire ★116](https://github.com/cheng-kang/wildfire) - A drop-in replacement for other comment plug-ins.
-- [Uber Run](https://github.com/break-enter/uberrun) - Simple automation desktop app to download and organize your tax invoices from Uber.
+- [Ride Receipts ★44](https://github.com/ridereceipts/ridereceipts) - Simple automation desktop app to download and organize your tax invoices from Uber and Lyft.
 - [vue-chrome-extension-boilerplate ★22](https://github.com/mubaidr/vue-chrome-extension-boilerplate) - Boilerplate for Chrome extension using Vue.js and Webpack
 - [TimeMark ★7](https://github.com/MarsZone/TimeMark) - A Time manager which will can record your time and some more function will be developed.
 - [Laravel Enso ★382](https://github.com/laravel-enso/enso) - SPA Admin Panel built with Bulma, VueJS and Laravel, packing lots of features out of the box.